Oliver-Siren/CCM/salt/Installation instructions.md

 `sudo salt '*' test.ping`

-for which you should get "True" as a answer from each minion.
+for which you should get "True" as an answer from each minion.

 ## Running Arctic CCM Salt states

-At this point you have your master and minions set and connected to each other and you have my state files ready to use in your /srv/salt/ file, so now is the time to take a look at these files.
+At this point, you have your master and minions set and connected to each other and you have my state files ready to use in your /srv/salt/ file, so now is the time to take a look at these files.

 > **Note:**
 > - In my test enviroment, I had my minions named mWS, mSRV and WinMin